jclaveau/ansible-vagrant-modules/README.md

 so they can't use "-" or "_", and must start with a lowercase letter. *In the future, you can leave off the "box_path" argument, as vagrant registers and caches the image locally.

-Once up, the image can be logged into via the vagrant command:
+Once up, you can log into the image via the usual vagrant command:

     vagrant ssh myvm

-or more importantly, registered in the ansible inventory and managed via a playbook.
+Or more importantly, as part of the ansible inventory, it can be managed via a playbook.

-You can get the status of the machine via the command
+Get the status of the machine:

     ansible all -i hosts -c local -m vagrant -a "cmd=status vm_name=myvm"

-and it's configuration (in particular ssh config values) via the config subcommand
+Get its configuration (in particular ssh config values) via the config subcommand:

     ansible all -i hosts -c local -m vagrant -a "cmd=config vm_name=myvm"